 Mild cognitive impairment–amnestic type (MCI-AT) is mild, repeated memory loss.
 It lies between the normal memory loss of aging and the more serious conditions of dementia and Alzheimer's disease.
 MCI-AT only involves problems with memory.

 People with MCI-AT who are over age 65 have a higher chance of developing dementia and Alzheimer's.
 However, many people with MCI-AT never develop these disorders.
 Some even return to normal.

 Copyright © Nucleus Medical Media, Inc.

-MCI-AT is more common in people who 65 years and older.
-Other factors that may increase your chance of developing MCI-AT include:
+Factors that may increase your chance of developing MCI-AT include: